Yellow Cake with Chocolate Frosting

 - In a standing mixer, stir together flour, sugar, baking powder, and salt.

-- Beat the butter into the flour mixture, one cube at at time.
+- Beat the butter into the flour mixture, one cube at a time.
 Continue to beat until it resembles coarse crumbs.

 - Take a spatula and scrape the sides of the bowl.

-- Spread into greased pans and smooth tops with spatula.
+- Spread into greased 8 or 9-inch cake pans and smooth tops with a spatula.

 - To make Chocolate Buttercream Frosting: